CMU-17-214/f2023/assignments/hw1.md

 * [ ] 5: Most commit messages are reasonably descriptive
 * [ ] 5: The TypeScript code generally follows the common TypeScript style guidelines (e.g., as checked by ts-standard)
 * [ ] 5: The Java code generally follows the Java style guidelines (e.g., as checked by CheckStyle)
-* [ ] 5: The implementation in both languages does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
-It follows coding conventions of the language. (partial credit 3pt for one language)
+* [ ] 5: The implementation in both languages is clean and concise.
+It does not introduce unnecessary variables or dead or out-commented code.